Skip to Content

 Can’t Any Camper Be a 4-Season RV?

-By “sort of” what we mean is that we’ve come to terms with occasionally camping in somewhat harsh weather conditions (especially the cold) by making accommodations within the scope of the 3-season RVs we actually have.
+Well…sort of.
+Many of us who have been full-timers or diehard RVers have developed ways of RVing in all seasons.
+By “sort of,” what we mean is that we’ve come to terms with occasionally camping in somewhat harsh weather conditions (especially the cold) by making accommodations within the scope of the 3-season RVs we actually have.

+For example, you may have seen our tips for winter RV living or our post entitled “Winter RVing in Freezing Weather — Cold Climate RV Survival Tips“.
 We’ve talked about RV skirting for winter, RV tank heating pads, and heated RV water hoses.
-We even went through the trouble of creating and documenting a DIY plan to keep our RV water hose from freezing by using heat tape for RV water hoses.
-(Of course, you can also buy a No Freeze Water Hose at a special discount rather than make your own.)
+We even went through the trouble of creating and documenting a DIY plan to keep our RV water hose from freezing by using heat tape for RV water hoses (of course, you can also buy a No Freeze Water Hose at a special discount rather than make your own).
+Heck – we even installed a dedicated power outlet for winter camping.
+So you can see that winter RVing is a big topic with lots to cover.

-Some RVs may have dual pane windows and fairly decent insulation which can help with chilly weather and even short-term winter camping.
+Some RVs may have dual-pane windows and fairly decent insulation, which can help with chilly weather and even short-term winter camping.
 But for extreme weather or longer-term winter camping, special accommodations would need to be made.

 And yeah – we’ve done our share of winter camping and we’ve got the receipts to prove it: